ByteMastermind/bytemastermind.github.io/content/posts/writeups/ctf/hakkshop.md

 username=fill&password=pass
 ```

-We can delete that account of ID 1 and save the session for later.

 ## Admin Recreation

+So now we have an user `fill` with ID=1 and session associated with the ID.
+What if we delete the `fill` user and run the `install.php` script?
+That would create the admin user again on the lowest available ID -> 1 and that would mean we have a valid session for that user ID=1! (because that `fill`s session never got deleted).

-Let's use the `install.php` script and test, if the session handling is flawed, more specifically, can we log in as just created administrator using the session we created for now deleted account which ID was also 1?
+Let's use the `install.php` script and test, if the session handling is flawed as I described, more specifically, can we log in as just created administrator using the session we created for now deleted account which ID was also 1?

 ```http
 GET /install.php HTTP/1.1